awakura/theNameCannotRemember/README.md

-# theNameCannotRemember
+# Video game strategies for dummies

-Developing video game strategies for dummies including me.
+Me, theNameCannotRemember develops video game strategies for dummies.

-"Enter the Gungeon" and "Caveblazers"
+Even not good at video game playing, if you have a will, there is a way.

 ## Contents